Creating Objects—and a Sense of Peace—at the Community Consultation Center

 “I have suffered from depression for most of my life and art has been my gateway out,” Laura Anne says.
-She is used to participating in art exhibits because she taught painting in 1996, after graduate school, and still paints today.
+She became an exhibiting artist in 1996, after graduate school, and still paints today.

-Above: Laura Ann creates a ceramic cat collection reminds her of her past cats.
+Above: Laura Anne creates a ceramic cat collection reminds her of her past cats.

 The ceramics class is a collaborative effort between two Henry Street programs: Health and Wellness at the CCC and Abrons Arts Center, which connected instructor Christine Rebhuhn to the CCC to lead the class.
 It is part of the larger PATHS (Promoting Arts Through Henry Street) initiative, in which the Settlement works to ensure that the arts are integrated through its social services.
 Rebhuhn, a sculptor in wood, metal, and found objects, had taught at Abrons in 2017.